Emmanuel Church (Killingworth, Connecticut): History

 The church society was organized in the mid-eighteenth century and known as the Episcopalian Society of North Bristol (now North Madison) and North Killingworth.
 In 1800, the society was organized as a parish of the Episcopal Diocese of Connecticut.
 The society erected the present church in 1803 and it was called Union Church after 1805.

 The church, located off Route 148, was organized on July 10, 1800, by 19 residents of North Madison (then North Bristol, named after the Bristol family who were founding members of the church) and two residents of Killingworth.
-The church building was completed and formally consecrated by Bishop Hobart of New York in 1817.
+The church building was completed and formally consecrated by Bishop John Henry Hobart of New York in 1817.
 The first part-time pastor, Nathan Bennett Burgess, was hired in 1801.

 The church was slightly enlarged and formally renamed Emmanuel Church, which is Latin for "God is with us", in 1869.
 The church fell on hard times in the late nineteenth century.
 The handful of families remaining in the congregation considered selling the building.

 The Rev. George B. Gilbert, a native of Randolph, Vermont, arrived as pastor in 1909.
 Gilbert, a graduate of Trinity College and Berkeley Divinity School (now associated with Yale University) who lived in Middletown, had just had a falling out with leaders of the Church of the Holy Trinity in Middletown over his informal style and populist political views.

 Gilbert revitalized Emmanuel Church, building the congregation and holding picnics that would draw hundreds of people to the remote Killingworth location.
 During nearly four decades at Emmanuel Church, he also was pastor of the Church of the Epiphany in Durham and St. James Church in Haddam, also in Middlesex County.